Demystifying DNA

 The CTLR uses DNA analysis as a powerful tool to impact the conservation of the original Texas Longhorn breed.
 DNA results help guide breeders as they select animals that contribute to the future of the breed and prevent its extinction.
 Early in the development of the DNA profile of the conservation Texas Longhorn the results helped inform and validate the important steps of evaluations based on herd history and visual appraisal.

+April Wright, PhD further advanced the SNP analysis.
 By late 2019 the CTLR had assembled over six hundred genotypes from conservation Texas Longhorns using Single Nucleotide Polymorphisms (SNPs).
-Individual animals can be analyzed by placing their results along a linear scale that compares them to other breeds and distinguishes breed influences by a percentage of influence from the various breeds and branches of cattle origins (zebu, Iberian, Northern European, and African).
+Individual animals were analyzed by placing their results along a linear scale that compared them to other breeds and distinguished breed influences by a percentage of influence from the various breeds and branches of cattle origins (zebu, Iberian, Northern European, and African).
 The CTLR also used a separate mitochondrial DNA analysis that tracked influences that come from the maternal side, and a similar separate analysis of the Y chromosome of males that tracks the paternal side.
 These two can both track any introgression from influences foreign to the traditional breed.

 https://www.pnas.org/doi/10.1073/pnas.1303367110

-Up until 2023, The University of California-Davis performed an analysis of microsatellites that could identify in males, percentages of introgression of 17 breeds; 13 common Taurine English/Continental breeds and 4 Indicine; African Sanga/Middle East /India Zebu breeds.
-The UC Davis report for both males and females include the percentage of genetics grouping with conservation Texas Longhorn cattle and/or the percentage an animal groups with hybridized horned cattle.
-Y-chromosomes haplotypes in males are associated with specific regions (Y1 northern Europe and British Islands, Y2 Iberian Peninsula and Southern Continent, Y3 Zebu (all humped cattle), and reveal percentage of introgression of any of the 17 breeds on file.
-Bos taurus (includes all European cattle) or Bos indicus (includes all Zebu or Indian cattle), mtDNA lineages are classified according to major Bos taurus families (haplogroups T1, T1a, AA (or T1c), T2, T3, Q) and Bos indicus families (I1, I2).
-Results to expect for conservation Texas Longhorn cattle are rankings of 80% or greater with conservation control group.
-Less than 1% of Hereford, Shorthorn, Angus, British White, and Zebu are not uncommon in conservation Texas Longhorn cattle.
+Until 2023, The University of California-Davis performed an analysis of microsatellites that could identify in males, percentages of introgression of 17 breeds; 13 common Taurine English/Continental breeds and 4 Indicine; African Sanga/Middle East /India Zebu breeds.
+The UC Davis report for both males and females included the percentage of genetics grouping with conservation Texas Longhorn cattle and/or the percentage an animal grouped with hybridized horned cattle.
+Y-chromosomes haplotypes in males were associated with specific regions (Y1 northern Europe and British Islands, Y2 Iberian Peninsula and Southern Continent, Y3 Zebu (all humped cattle), and revealed percentage of introgression of any of the 17 breeds on file.
+Bos taurus (included all European cattle) or Bos indicus (included all Zebu or Indian cattle), mtDNA lineages were classified according to major Bos taurus families (haplogroups T1, T1a, AA (or T1c), T2, T3, Q) and Bos indicus families (I1, I2).
+Results expected for conservation Texas Longhorn cattle were rankings of 80% or greater with the conservation control group.
+Less than 1% of Hereford, Shorthorn, Angus, British White, and Zebu were not uncommon in conservation Texas Longhorn cattle.
 Low percentages reflect historic introgression from the 1800s and early 1900s.
 Animals possessing markers found only in Iberian breeds with 0% introgression of other referenced breeds do exist.
-In combination with 90+% conservation genetics, these animals are considered elite.
+In combination with 90+% conservation genetics, these animals were considered elite.
 Many conservation Texas Longhorn bulls possess a Y-haplotype indicating historic admixture of Hereford, Shorthorn or Angus due to the introduction of those breeds in 1885 to west Texas.
 Read an article from 1920 in The American Hereford Journal.

 https://www.ctlc.org/wp-content/uploads/2023/01/Herefords-in-West-Texas.pdf